ziyezhu92/seainfo6150/assignments/final-project.md

 `onChange={setProductOption.bind(null, 'hasRadio')}`

-If a user chooses to add a radio for a vehicle that can support it, they then need to choose the type of radio.
+If a user chooses to add a radio for a vehicle that can support it, they then need to indicate the type of radio they want.

 * Basic -- this option is only available for sedans and station wagons
 * Medium -- this option is available for any vehicle that supports radios